NitorCreations/ndt-project-template/README.md

 # Nitor Deploy tools - Infra Project template

-Template project for projects that use Amazon Web Service (AWS) as an environment and ndt tooling.
-This repository is a template that can be used to start new AWS infra.
+Template project for projects that use Amazon Web Service (AWS) as an environment and Nitor Deploy Tools (NDT) for tooling.
+This repository is a template that can be used to start new AWS infra project.

 ## Overview

 Folders in root level describe components in the virtual private cloud (VPC).
-Each folder contains different stacks that are baked into image that is defined in the component root level.
+Each folder contains different stacks that are baked into image that is defined in the component root level (`image` sub folder).

 Properties files are applied to environment in order of least to most specific, i.e. project root is first and stack-branch properties last.
 Naturally, last one wins.

-Project is supposed to be integrated into bakery that will autogenerate jobs that will bake different stacks and enable easy deployment and undeployment.
+Project is supposed to be integrated into jenkins that will autogenerate jobs that will bake different stacks and enable easy deployment and undeployment.